-As the global war against truth rages, our panel explores how alternative forms of journalism can lead the fight for facts.
-Join our panel for what is sure to be a lively discussion focusing on alternative media models; journalism for social change; fake news; fact checking; social media; political propaganda; opposition to facts and experts; and the role of journalists to hold power to account.
+As the global war against truth rages, our panel explored how alternative forms of journalism can lead the fight for facts.
+The panel engaged in a lively discussion on: alternative media models; journalism for social change; fake news; fact checking; social media; political propaganda; opposition to facts and experts; and the role of journalists to hold power to account.
 The event was chaired by international award-winning investigative journalist and academic Dr Eamonn O’Neill.
 Our panellists included:

 - Stuart Cosgrove – journalist and broadcaster

 - Peter Geoghegan – journalism lecturer and Director of The Ferret

 - Susan Smith – Editor of Third Force News

 - Tim Harris – Founder and Director of Real Change (Seattle’s street paper)